ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     }
 }
 ```
-A very common application of coloring can be when similar related people/items have to be sought into different groups.
-For example, course scheduling such that courses with common students do not have classes at the same time, or exam scheduling, or where say people are to be divided into two groups on the basis of people liking/hating each other and so on.
-The process is to connect the related items and then try to color the graph in different adjacent colors.
+A very common application of coloring can be when similar people/items have to be sought into different groups.
+For example, course scheduling such that courses with common students do not have classes at the same time, or exam scheduling, or where people are to be divided into two groups on the basis of people liking/hating each other and so on.
+The process is to connect the related items together and then try to color the graph with different adjacent colors.

 We may also use it to check if a graph is bipartite or not.
 If graph is 2 colorable it is bipartite.
+To check whether a graph is m-colorable or not we use the conecpt in the next section.

 <a href="#Contents">Back to contents</a>

 <a name="GP_mColoring"></a>
 ### m-Coloring Problem
-The m coloring problem is similar to finding the chromatic number of a graph in terms of the way it is formulated in code.
+The m coloring problem is similar to finding the number of colors needed to color a graph.
+The difference being that instead of telling how many colors are needed, the task it to tell that whether or not a valid coloring can be achieved using m colors.
 The question asks you to tell whether or not a graph can be colored using m colors at most such that no two adjacent vertices have the same color.
 If yes, then also output the coloring selected.

-We can apply a simple standard backtracking approach here, that is, assign the smallest numbered color available to a node such that it doesn't clash with colors of neighbours.
-If with this assignment of color, the remaining graph can be properly colored as well, then return true, else backtrack and retry with a different available color.
-If in any of the permutations the entire graph has been colored, so return true and end, else return false when all options have been exhausted without a suitable permutation.
+We can apply a simple standard backtracking approach here, that is:
+1. Assign the smallest numbered color available to a node such that it doesn't clash with colors of neighbours
+2. If with the above color selection for the current node, the remaining graph can be properly colored as well, then return true as we have found a perfect color matching.
+Otherwise if the remaining graph cannot be colored properly, then backtrack and retry with a different available color for the node in step 1.
+When all options have been exhausted without a suitable permutation to color the entire graph, return false.

 The code is as follows:
 ```java
 class Graph
 {